 - Green Vein Kratom — Balanced between white and red (sedating and stimulating).

 - Yellow Vein Kratom — Made from white kratom and other strains.
 Effects cover all ranges of the spectrum (sedating or stimulating).

 Metronidazole and kratom should not be used together.

-Kratom could make metronidazole metabolize slower; using them together increases your risk of side effects or overdose.
+Metronidazole could slow down kratom’s metabolism in the liver; using them together increases your risk of side effects or overdose.

 - Roedler, Rhonda & Neuhauser, Melinda & Penzak, Scott.
 (2007).
 Does Metronidazole Interact with CYP3A Substrates by Inhibiting Their Metabolism Through This Metabolic Pathway?
 Or Should Other Mechanisms Be Considered?.
 The Annals of pharmacotherapy.
 41. 653-8.
 10.1345/aph.1H401.